A Copula-based variational autoencoder for uncertainty quantification in inverse problems: application to damage identification in an offshore wind turbine: Problem description

 \subsection{Synthetic data generation}

+This section describes the methodology employed for creating a labeled synthetic dataset needed to train the VAE.

-say here that the simulator solves the forward problem as $\mathcal{F}$ with some additional noise or discrepancy with respect to the exact operator but we assume it approximates well the exact operator.
-You can mention $\mathcal{F}$ as the exact and $\mathcal{F}'$ as the simulator that produces the responses to be used.
-We use these data first to pre-train the decoder before moving to the training of the inverse.
-In this work, we employ the NREL's open-source wind turbine simulation tool OpenFAST (\cite{openfast}), which accounts for the influence of aerodynamic (\cite{jonkman2015aerodyn, platt2016inflowwind}) and hydrodynamic (\cite{jonkman2014hydrodyn}) excitations on the response of the floating platform.
-OpenFAST is a highly accurate and reliable tool to perform numerical simulations of FOWTs \cite{yang2021investigation, reig2024efficient, rinker2020comparison}.
+We denote $\mathcal{F}$ the (exact) solution operator of the forward problem (see eq.\eqref{eq:cummins_eq}), i.e., given the system's condition and the affecting environmental conditions, $\mathcal{F}$ yields its motion response described by six DOFs.
+In practice, this operator is unknown, and an approximation is needed to generate labeled data to train NNs.
+Here, we employ the NREL's open-source wind turbine simulation tool OpenFAST~\cite{openfast}, which accounts for the influence of aerodynamic~\cite{jonkman2015aerodyn} and hydrodynamic~\cite{jonkman2014hydrodyn} excitations on the response of the floating platform.
+OpenFAST is a highly accurate and reliable tool to perform numerical simulations of FOWTs~\cite{yang2021investigation, reig2024efficient, rinker2020comparison}.
+From now on, we will refer to the OpenFAST solver as $\mathcal{F}$ since it represents a sufficiently accurate approximation to the exact operator.